mesur-io/post-quantum-signatures/draft-ietf-cose-falcon.md

 specifically `FALCON1024` and others as required for use of various parameterizations of the Falcon post-quantum signature scheme.

+Note to RFC Editor:
 FALCON is described and noted as a part of the
 [2022 PQC Selected Digital Signature Algorithims](https://csrc.nist.gov/Projects/post-quantum-cryptography/selected-algorithms-2022)
-As a result, this document should not be finalized until NIST completes paramter tuning and selection as a part of the [PQC](https://csrc.nist.gov/projects/post-quantum-cryptography) standardization process.
+As a result, this document should not be proceed to AUTH48 until NIST completes paramter tuning and selection as a part of the [PQC](https://csrc.nist.gov/projects/post-quantum-cryptography) standardization process.